valensupport/valensupport.github.io/pages/web_services.md

 -   Content-Type – this can be either application/xml or text/xml
 -   Authorization – username and password

-The body of the request must conform to the standards defined in the [Data Dictionary Requirements](#data-dictionary) section of this document.
+The body of the request must conform to the standards defined in the Data Dictionary available in the Profile page of your Valen account .
 This section describes the input data names, types, and constraints.
 The *Field Name* is used as a unique identifier when sending input data.
-The web-service WSDL also defines the input data names and constraints.

 If the XML is a well-formed, UTF-8 request, the request will be validated.